Gyula Horn: Funeral

 Horn received a state funeral with military honors and was buried at Fiume Road National Graveyard on 8 July 2013.
 Thousands of people attended the funeral, many of whom laid red carnations beside the grave.
 European Parliament President Martin Schulz, former German Foreign Minister Hans-Dietrich Genscher, Hungarian President János Áder, former head of states László Sólyom and Pál Schmitt, Archbishop Péter Erdő and former house speaker Katalin Szili were also among the attendance, as well as representatives of the main parliamentary parties.

-Prime Minister Viktor Orbán, former prime ministers Péter Boross, Péter Medgyessy, Ferenc Gyurcsány and Gordon Bajnai, as well as party chairman Attila Mesterházy paid tribute to the memory of Gyula Horn.
+Prime Minister Viktor Orbán, former prime ministers Péter Boross, Péter Medgyessy, Ferenc Gyurcsány and Gordon Bajnai, as well as party chairman Attila Mesterházy paid tribute to Horn.
 When Orbán bowed his head, some in the crowd booed at the prime minister.
 Socialist lawmaker Ferenc Baja, a former minister in the Horn government, said in a Facebook entry that this was derogative to the event.

 Béla Katona, who served as Speaker of the National Assembly from 2009 to 2010, said the "life of Gyula Horn itself encompassed the history of the twentieth century" and he shaped the "fate of both Hungary and Europe as a whole."
 Katona told "Horn as a prime minister and a statesman remained an ordinary man nevertheless.
 He was not perfect, he made some bad decisions, but the good decisions outnumbered the bad ones.
 He was a successful man and a true statesman".